Hugging a Baboon

 I've chosen that place for what it really is.
 A wild life rehabilitation center.

-All animals arriving there are refugees from conflicts between human and nature.
+All animals arriving there are refugees of conflicts between human and nature.
 They might have lost their mothers because the mother was hunted or run over by a car.
 They might have been used for medical experiments.
-They might have been captured to be handled as pets and their owners gave up on them when they started to bite them.
-This way or another, they were bound to dead.
-But they as well were lucky enough to be rescued and arrived at Riverside.
+They might have been captured to be handled as pets and their owners gave up on them when they grew older and bigger.
+This way or another they were bound to dead.
+But they, as well, were lucky enough to be rescued and arrived at Riverside.